cityofaustin/atxopendata.rocks/pages/publish.md

 Now that you have learned how to load a dataset, When you are ready,
     continue to the next lesson to learn

-## How to Create Filter Views within your Dataset.
+## How to Create Filter Views within your Dataset

 Let's create 2 filtered views to show a subset of the new dataset that we've just uploaded. </p>